 Steps to opening a corporate bank account

-- Healy Consultants banking team will provide proof of company incorporation to the bank and receive the corporate bank account opening application and a list of supplementary documents;
+- Healy Consultants Group’s banking team will provide proof of company incorporation to the bank and receive the corporate bank account opening application along with a list of supplementary documents;

-- Our experts will complete the application form on behalf of our Client, and assist with preparing the supplementary documentations.
-These documentations will be sent to the Clients for their signature who will courier them to our Mexico affiliate office along with notarized copies of passports and proof of addresses for all directors and shareholders;
+- Our experts will complete the application form on behalf of our Client and assist them in preparing the supplementary documentations.
+These documentations will be sent to our Client for their signature who will courier them to our Mexico affiliate office along with notarized copies of their passports and proof of addresses for all directors and shareholders;

 - Our experts will also prepare a detailed Business plan relating to our Client’s company to support the account opening application;

-- Healy Consultants banking team will submit all the prepared documents to the bank.
-After we receive the approval from the bank, we will apply for the internet banking facilities on our Clients’ behalf;
+- Our banking team will submit all the prepared documents to the bank.
+After receiving an approval from the bank, Healy Consultants Group will apply for the internet banking facilities on our Client’s behalf;

-- Lastly, our Client receives the i) bank account internet login and password information and ii) corporate cheque books and iii) corporate cards in a sealed letter.
+- Lastly, we would provide our Client with the i) bank account internet login and password information, ii) corporate cheque books and iii) corporate cards in a sealed letter.

 List of documents required include: